JUVOJustin/wordpress-dev-llm-rules/rules/quality-assurance/phpstan.md

 # WordPress PHPStan Configuration & Rules

 Static analysis configuration and patterns for WordPress development with PHPStan.
+ALWAYS follow these when running phpstan.

 ## Core Configuration Requirements